Vicarious (company)

 Vicarious was an artificial intelligence company based in the San Francisco Bay Area, California.
-They use the theorized computational principles of the brain to attempt to build software that can think and learn like a human.
+It uses the theorized computational principles of the brain to attempt to build software that can think and learn like a human.
 Vicarious describes its technology as "a turnkey robotics solution integrator using artificial intelligence to automate tasks too complex and versatile for traditional automations".
 Alphabet Inc acquired the company in 2022 for an undisclosed amount.

 Founders

 The company was founded in 2010 by D. Scott Phoenix and Dileep George.
 Before co-founding Vicarious, Phoenix was Entrepreneur in Residence at Founders Fund and CEO of Frogmetrics, a touchscreen analytics company he co-founded through the Y Combinator incubator program.
 Previously, George was Chief Technology Officer at Numenta, a company he co-founded with Jeff Hawkins and Donna Dubinsky while completing his PhD at Stanford University.

 Funding

 The company launched in February 2011 with funding from Founders Fund, Dustin Moskovitz, Adam D’Angelo (former Facebook CTO and co-founder of Quora), Felicis Ventures, and Palantir co-founder Joe Lonsdale.
 In August 2012, in its Series A round of funding, it raised an additional $15 million.
 The round was led by Good Ventures; Founders Fund, Open Field Capital and Zarco Investment Group also participated.

 The company received $40 million in its Series B round of funding.
 The round was led by individuals including Mark Zuckerberg, Elon Musk, and others.
 An additional undisclosed amount was later contributed by Amazon.com CEO Jeff Bezos, Yahoo! co-founder Jerry Yang, Skype co-founder Janus Friis and Salesforce.com CEO Marc Benioff.